 My mom had spoken with the Treatment Center Aftercare Specialist throughout my stay.
 They offered resources for aftercare, but very few in NJ that she felt were suitable for my success.
 So upon arriving home, we began building an aftercare program very different from what is available to patients now on the east coast.
 We were very specific about our needs, very diligent, and very consistent.
 Our program required many alternative elements, different holistic modalities, specific professional counselors, a community of support and consistency.

-I was reborn on March 15th, 2012.
 I don’t count the days, I LIVE the days, with passion and gratitude.
 I am humbled daily by the chances I have been given, I am grateful for the people in my life, I envelope the debt of pain I’ve caused my loved ones, by personal choice, and I internally work my hardest to please & resolve.

 I have since graduated with a degree in Social Work and Psychology from Rutgers University.
 I wake up each morning hoping to save another from the battles I overcame.
 CFC Loud N Clear Foundation is a ground breaking concept, progressive and refreshing.
 It is being met with controversy from existing treatment programs.
 We believe relapse is not an option.

 CFC Loud N Clear Foundation was founded in 2012.

 Relevance Intensive Outpatient & Insight Integrative Health & Wellness will open in Spring 2018.

 I am continuously reminded of the need for quality, personal, and compassionate care in the treatment of addiction.
 Life in recovery is better than I could have ever imagined.
 I will be getting married in April 2018.
 I look forward to the future.